serokell/blog-posts/Haskell Parser Combinators/article.md

   between (lexeme (char '(')) (char ')') ((,) <$> atom <*> many atom)
 ```

-You may add `lexeme` in other parsers as well, where it's desirable to skip whitespace after that rule.
+You may add `lexeme` to other parsers where it's desirable to skip whitespace after the rule.
 For instance:

 ```hs
 integer :: Parser Integer